JPEWdev/kube-battlestar-cluster/README.md

 using [Labgrid](https://labgrid.readthedocs.io/en/latest/).
 The Tekton pipeline runs [tests](https://github.com/JPEWdev/yocto-doom-demo/tree/main/ci) using pytest with the Labgrid plugin, and it connects to a remote Labgrid coordinator over ssh.
-The coordinator is also the SSH proxy for the labgrid exporter(s) (although, currently the exporter and the coordinator are the same device).
+The coordinator is also the SSH proxy for the labgrid exporter(s).
 The Labgrid nodes are attached to the cluster as edge nodes using [KubeEdge](https://kubeedge.io/), which allows orchestrating them using Kubernetes.
 Finally, testing of x86 emulated devices is done using [KubeVirt](https://kubevirt.io/) to allow the testing image to run QEMU using